Fractionally balanced hypergraphs and rainbow KKM theorems: Upper bounds on

 For the proof, we assume without loss of generality that

-so for all pairs in $L^i(\vec v, \vec w)$, the length of the second slice is either $w_1$ or $w_n$ (for pairs in $B(\vec v, \vec w)$ it is $\max(w_1,w_n)$).
+so for all pairs in $L^i(\vec{p}, \vec{q})$, the length of the second slice is either $q_1$ or $q_n$ (for pairs in $B(\vec{p}, \vec{q})$ it is $\max(q_1,q_n)$).

-Closedness of the sets $P_{i,j,k}$ can be proved similarly to Theorem \ref{thm:2n-2,n,n}: If $(j,k)\not\in A_i$, then $P_{i,j,k}$ is the set $\{(\vec{v}, \vec{w}) \mid v_j \geq \frac{1}{n-1},~ v_j \geq v_{j'} \text{~for all~} 1\leq j'\leq n, w_k \geq w_{k'} \text{~for all~} 1\leq k'\leq 2n-2 \}$, which is closed since it is the intersection of the partition polytope with closed hyperspaces.
-If $(j,k)\in A_i$, then $P_{i,j,k}$ is the union of the above set with $\{(\vec{v}, \vec{w}) \mid v_j + w_k \geq v_{j'}+w_{k'} \text{~for all~} (j',k')\in A_i \}$, which is again defined by intersection of closed hyperspaces.
+Closedness of the sets $P_{i,j,k}$ can be proved similarly to Theorem \ref{thm:2n-2,n,n}: If $(j,k)\not\in C_i$, then $P_{i,j,k}$ is the set $\{(\vec{p}, \vec{q}) \mid p_j \geq \frac{1}{n-1},~ p_j \geq p_{j'} \text{~for all~} 1\leq j'\leq n, q_k \geq q_{k'} \text{~for all~} 1\leq k'\leq 2n-2 \}$, which is closed since it is the intersection of the partition polytope with closed hyperspaces.
+If $(j,k)\in C_i$, then $P_{i,j,k}$ is the union of the above set with $\{(\vec{p}, \vec{q}) \mid p_j + q_k \geq p_{j'}+q_{k'} \text{~for all~} (j',k')\in C_i \}$, which is again defined by intersection of closed hyperspaces.

 Next, we show hungriness.
-If $B(\vec v, \vec w)\neq\emptyset$, then at least one of these pairs, with longest slices in both cakes, is in $L^i$, and both slices in this pair are nonempty.
-If $B(\vec v, \vec w)= \emptyset$, then in cake 1 all slices are shorter than $1/(n-1)$.
+If $B(\vec{p}, \vec{q})\neq\emptyset$, then at least one of these pairs, with longest slices in both cakes, is in $L^i$, and both slices in this pair are nonempty.
+If $B(\vec{p}, \vec{q})= \emptyset$, then in cake 1 all slices are shorter than $1/(n-1)$.
 Since their total length is $1$, all slices in cake 1 are nonempty.
-For every max-sum pair $(j,k)\in A_i$, $w_k$ equals either $w_1$ or $w_n$.
+For every max-sum pair $(j,k)\in C_i$, $q_k$ equals either $q_1$ or $q_n$.
 If both these lengths are positive then we are done.
-If one of them is zero, then the other must be at least $1/(n-1)$, so the max-sum is at least than $1/(n-1)$.
+If $q_1=0$, then $q_2=\ldots=q_{n-1}=0$ too, so $q_n\geq 1/(n-1)$.
+Similarly, if $q_n=0$ then $q_1\geq 1/(n-1)$.
+In both cases, the max-sum is at least $1/(n-1)$.
 Since all slices of cake 1 are shorter than $1/(n-1)$, this max-sum can be attained only with a nonempty slice of cake 2. \HiddenExplanation{ The hungriness argument is much simpler if we replace max-sum with max-min.
-It works also if we maximize a weighted sum $v_j + r\cdot w_k$, but only if $r\geq 1$. }
+It works also if we maximize a weighted sum $p_j + r\cdot q_k$, but only if $r\geq 1$. }

-Finally, we show that in every partition $(\vec v, \vec w)$, at most $n-1$ agents can be allocated an acceptable pair.
+Finally, we show that in every partition $(\vec{p}, \vec{q})$, at most $n-1$ agents can be allocated an acceptable pair.